galaxyproject/training-material/topics/proteomics/tutorials/mass-spectrometry-imaging-loading-exploring-data/tutorial.md

 # Uploading an imzML file into Galaxy

 In case no direct imzML export is provided by the mass spectrometer software, proprietary files can be converted to imzML files with the tools provided on the following website: [ms-imaging.org](https://ms-imaging.org/wp/imzml/software-tools/).
-The imzML file consists of two files: The first file contains the metadata in an XML file and has the extension .imzML.
-The second file contains the mass spectra data and is saved as binary file and its extension is .ibd.
+The imzML file consists of two files: The first file contains the metadata in an XML file and has the extension `.imzML`.
+The second file contains the mass spectra data and is saved as binary file and its extension is `.ibd`.
 To be valid both files must have the same filename before the extension.
 More information about the imzML file structure can be found here: [ms-imaging.org](https://ms-imaging.org/wp/imzml/data-structure/).
-Galaxy provides the 'composite' upload for files consisting of several components.
+Galaxy provides the `composite` upload for files consisting of several components.

 In this tutorial we will use a dataset obtained from imaging a mouse kidney.
 To make computation times more suitable for this training, only the m/z range from 1220 - 1625 and a part of the pixels (purple rectangle in figure 1) containing about half of the kidney and one Bombesin spot were kept.